reliablyhq/documentation/docs/getting-started/install/index.md

 :::note Note
 The above command assumes you have the `curl` command available and you have a `bin` folder in your home directory.
 For ease of use, ensure the `bin` folder is on your path.

-You can install the `reliably cli` in any directory you like.
+You can install the Reliably CLI in any directory you like.
 Just update the `curl` command above as required.

 `curl` is available as a Windows 10 command after version 1706.
 On other versions of Windows, you can [download curl] from the official curl website.
 :::